borisblizzard/liteser/readme.txt

   impossibility of dynamic casting of objects that are not pointers to objects.
 - hltypes::Array does not support bool due to the implementation of bool within std::vector which does not allow them to be modified in a simple way.
-- hltypes::Array can only contain hltypes::String from the extended types.
+- hltypes::Array cannot contain another container type.
 - hltypes::Map requires a simple workaround.
 Instead of directly declaring hltypes::Map<keyType, valueType>, use the provided helper macro HL_HMAP_MACRO_FIX(keyType, valueType).
 - hltypes::Map keys do not support bool due to the implementation of bool within std::map which does not allow them to be modified in a simple way.
-- hltypes::Map values do not support hltypes::Array and hltypes::Map.
+- hltypes::Map keys and values do not support container types.
 - enum is not supported directly (see below for more information).

 ------------------------------------------------------------------------------------------------------